tueimage/8dm50-machine-learning/reading_assignment.md

 # Paper selection
 You are free to select the paper that you will review (in consultations with the course instructors and teaching assistants).
 Use the following selection criteria for the paper:
-* Describes an application of Machine Learning to a Medical Image Analysis or Computational Biology problem
+* Describes an application of Machine Learning to a Medical Imaging or Computational Biology problem
 * Recently published (after 2015)
 * Published in a high-quality journal (see the reference list and examples below)
 * On a topic that you find interesting and want to learn more about

 Here is a non-extensive list of journals that you can use as a reference:

-Medical Image Analysis:
+Medical Imaging:
-* JMedical Image Analysis
+* Medical Image Analysis
 * IEEE Transactions on Medical Imaging
 * IEEE Transactions on Biomedical Engineering
 * IEEE Transactions on Pattern Analysis and Machine Intelligence